Equestrian statue of the Duke of Wellington, Glasgow: Traffic cone

 In 2014, in support of the Scottish independence referendum, it was fitted with a "Yes" cone as well as a flag fitted in its stirrup.
 The cone was replaced with a gold-painted one during the 2012 Summer Olympics as a celebration of Scotland's contribution to the record haul of gold medals won by Team GB.
 A replica of the statue, complete with cone, appeared at the 2014 Commonwealth Games opening ceremony, and a gold cone was then again placed on the statue to mark the success of the games.

 In 2015, Glasgow City Council tested CCTV software worth £1.2 million, checking to see whether it could automatically detect people putting cones on the statue, which it could.
 On Brexit Day (31 January 2020), pro-European supporters placed a cone painted to represent the flag of Europe on its head.
 During the COVID-19 pandemic it was adorned with a cone and a blue surgical mask around its ears to reflect the pandemic and lockdowns in the country.
 In March 2022, in support of Ukraine and as a protest against Russia's invasion of it, it was fitted with a cone with the colours of the Ukrainian flag.
 In June 2023, to promote his exhibition at the Gallery of Modern Art, the graffiti artist Banksy declared that the statue was his "favourite work of art in the UK".
 On 21 June the Scottish climate change campaigning group This Is Rigged placed a cone with their logo on the statue, and invited Banksy to support their cause.

 Finnie, the mascot of the 2026 Commonwealth Games in Glasgow, is a unicorn with a traffic cone for a horn.
 This is an intentional reference to the statue and the tradition of putting a cone on its head.

+During the 2026 World Cup, several statues in Boston, where Scotland played their initial two matches, were adorned with traffic cones in direct reference to the Glasgow tradition.